 Stop-Motion STEM Lesson

 This kindergarten STEM activity is the perfect combination of creative autonomy mixed with a mechanical understanding of movie-making.

 Kids love to use their imagination to create stories as it is, so this gives them a platform to see their story come to fruition.
 This gets them comfortable using technology in a guided manner for them to see.

 They can also collaborate to create a beautiful story while simply playing with some of the objects between frames.

 - A scavenger hunt

 - Create a scavenger hunt for your Kindergartener to explore and take pictures of!
-(Or you can find one already prepared, online)
+(Or you can use the one I already prepared for you.)

 - The created versions are best as you can tier it towards the students.
 It could be as simple as finding every color in the rainbow or finding an object with a variety of specific shapes.

-- They then are off to explore their surroundings, whether it be a classroom or a playground, to capture their intended target.
+- Then, they are off to explore their surroundings, whether it be a classroom or a playground, to capture their intended target.